sinim-bible-app/sinim-bible-app/CONTRIBUTING.md

 - [**ESLint**](https://eslint.org/): A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 Maintain your code quality with ease.
 - [**Prettier**](https://prettier.io/): An opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
 - [**Vitest**](https://vitest.dev/): A Vite-native unit test framework.
 It's fast, performant, and works out of the box for Vite projects.
+- [**Playwright**](https://playwright.dev/): A powerful end-to-end testing framework that supports multiple browsers.
+It enables reliable and fast testing of web applications, ensuring they work as expected across different environments.

 ## Running/Building the Project